lamberta/devkit-doc/native/ios-setup.md

 ## Setting Up Your Game Manifest

+Every game includes and must have a manifest.json file with configuration information and more for each game.
+Several fields are required for a properly configured game for iOS.

-The splash screen and icons for your game should be added before building for iOS devices.
-If you are using any custom TrueType fonts be sure to include those in the manifest file.
-For a complete reference see [documentation on the manifest.json](../guide/manifest.html) file.
+- The splash screen and icons for your game should be added before building for iOS devices.
+- If you are using any custom TrueType fonts be sure to include those in the manifest file.
+- For a complete reference see [documentation on the manifest.json](../guide/manifest.html) file.

 In addition to the normal sections in the manifest file you may have already filled in, iOS requires the following sections:

+#####Icons
 The icons for iOS are listed below.
 Be sure to include at least this set of icons.
 [See the manifest documentation](../guide/manifest.html) for file formats and other details.

 ~~~